OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Located close to Agadir, Cap Rhir lighthouse dates back to the 1930s.
 The round tower is painted white and has a metal lantern roof.
 The small surrounding walled compound has a number of small buildings, including the lighthouse keeper’s home.

 Sidi Bou Afi lighthouse is one of El Jadida’s major attractions.
-Built in 1916, the round is painted mainly white, with grey details at the top and bottom.
+Opened in 1916, the round is painted mainly white, with grey details at the top and bottom.

 The soaring minaret of the Portuguese City Mosque in El Jadida was originally a lighthouse.
 It was built during the times of Portuguese colonial rule in the area.
 Today it is a working mosque, with the muezzin issuing the call to prayer from where the lantern once cast its light over the waves.